Skip to main content

 The Leasehold Advisory Service (LEASE) provides free advice on residential leasehold and park homes law.
 We are a publicly funded independent body, and we only advise residential leaseholders and park home owners.

-We collect personal information when you request advice from us or engage with any other services provided or used by us, such as surveys, website, and newsletter subscriptions.
+We collect personal information when you request advice from us or engage with any other services provided or used by us, such as surveys, websites, and newsletter subscriptions.
 We regard the privacy of our users as very important.
 All personal information we receive is treated confidentially.

 We work in the public interest to empower consumers by providing personalised, accessible advice that helps residents understand their rights and responsibilities - so they can make informed decisions.
 Processing customer information - such as name and contact details, and property circumstances - is necessary to fulfil this official function.
 This aligns with article 6(1)(e) of the United Kingdom General Data Protection Regulation (GDPR), which allows processing where it is “necessary for the performance of a task carried out in the public interest or in the exercise of official authority”.